Difference Between Autobiography And Biography

 Defining Autobiography: A Personal Journey

 An autobiography is fundamentally a self-narrative, a story told from the "I" perspective.
 It's a deeply personal exploration of the author's life, often revealing vulnerabilities, triumphs, and failures with raw honesty.
-The author acts as both the subject and the narrator, shaping the narrative through their own unique lens and interpretation of events.
+Plus, the author acts as both the subject and the narrator, shaping the narrative through their own unique lens and interpretation of events.
 This intimate perspective provides a unique window into the author's mind, revealing their motivations, beliefs, and evolving self-perception throughout their life journey.

 Key Characteristics of an Autobiography: